Mechanical inhibition of dissipation in a thermodynamically consistent active solid

 The total average rate of entropy production is found as $\dot{\sigma}_{\mathrm{tot}} = N J_{\mathrm{chem}} \beta \Delta\mu$ where $J_{\mathrm{chem}}$ is the steady-state probability current of any given chemical cycle \cite{zeeman1988stability,huang2015steady}.
 This quantity is plotted in Fig.~\ref{fig:epr_uelastic_chain}(a) as a function of the dimensionless bead number density $\rho \equiv N \bar{\ell}/R$, which we control by varying the periodic domain size $R$.

 Crucially, we observe a non-monotonic dependence of $\dot{\sigma}$ on the bead density, with a maximum at a characteristic spacing $\rho^{-1} = {\rho^*}^{-1}$ commensurate with the set of accessible values of the rest length ($\mathbb{L}$).
-For $\rho \ll \rho^*$, i.e. upon stretching, $\dot{\sigma}$ decays exponentially to zero, while a slower dropoff is observed for $\rho \gg \rho^*$, i.e. upon compression.
+For $\rho \ll \rho^*$, i.e. upon stretching, $\dot{\sigma}$ decays exponentially to zero, while a slower dropoff is observed for $\rho \gg \rho^*$, i.e. upon compression (see also Fig.~S4 in \cite{suppmat}).
 Clearly, this \emph{mechanical inhibition of dissipation} originates from the cross-talk between mechanical and chemical degrees of freedom induced, at the level of each spring, by the presence of a non-separable contribution to the internal energy in the form of $U^{(i)}_{\rm elastic} = \frac12 k(L_i -\ell_{\gamma_i})^2$.
 Accordingly, we can weaken this effect by reducing the elastic constant $k$, with mechanochemical coupling being fully eliminated upon setting $k=0$.
 In this limit, the linear scaling of the total dissipation with density is recovered \cite{bebon2024thermodynamics}.
 Analogous results are obtained by plotting $\dot{\sigma}/N$ against the effective pressure; see Fig.\ref{fig:epr_uelastic_chain}(b).
 The effect of activity on the associated compressibility is discussed in \cite{suppmat}.
 To establish the locality of this inhibitory effect, we additionally calculate the average chemical current associated with any given elastic element \emph{conditioned} on a specific value $L_i$ of its length (Fig.\ref{fig:epr_uelastic_chain}(c); see \cite{suppmat} for definitions).
 In line with the result for the total entropy production, we identify a peak at $L_i^* \simeq \ell \in \mathbb{L}$ which quickly broadens with decreasing $k$, indicating that the effective chemical mobility becomes less sensitive to the spring length.
+Increasing (decreasing) the typical values of $\ell$ in $\mathbb{L}$ shifts the dissipation peak towards larger (smaller) values of $L_i$ (see \cite{suppmat}).
 The $\rho$-dependence of the elastic energy stored in the active solids and the probability of observing a particular value of $\ell_{\gamma_i} \in \mathbb{L}$ are discussed in \cite{suppmat}.
 Comparison of Figs.~\ref{fig:dymer_analytics} and \ref{fig:epr_uelastic_chain} suggests an analogy between the bead number density of the periodic chain and the external force applied to an isolated dimer.
 This correspondence can be made exact by performing an explicit coarse-graining, as shown in Appendix A.

 A non-monotonic dependence of the average entropy production on the persistence time (non-dimensionalised by the stiffness $k$) was previously reported in Ref.~\cite{caprini2023entropons} for a non-thermodynamically-consistent active bead-spring model.
 We note, however, that the aforementioned observation does not stem from an underlying mechanochemical coupling; it originates from the combined effect of confinement and inertia \cite{frydel2023entropy}.